 Queenscliff’s sister township Point Lonsdale is a favourite of ours.

 It overlooks ‘The Rip’ one of the most dangerous stretches of water in the world.

-We love walking along the clifftop path that leads to the lighthouse and back beach where you can explore the rock pools at low tide.
+We love walking along the clifftop path that leads to the Point Lonsdale Lighthouse and back beach where you can explore the rock pools at low tide.

 On the other side of the peninsula, you’ll find Portarlington proudly overlooking Port Phillip Bay with Melbourne’s skyline on the horizon.

 This beautiful old fishing village is famous for the delicious Australian Blue Mussels grown just offshore.